ByAUJay

 Sub‑second analytics your product team can iterate on

-- Use ClickHouse for event analytics:
+- Get into ClickHouse for your event analytics:

-- Ingest raw chain and marketplace events.
+- Bring in those raw chain and marketplace events.

 6) Media, metadata, and delivery